Babis unmoved by protests over EU scam allegations

 The first protests erupted in April when Czech police recommended Babis be charged for allegedly fraudulently obtaining €2m in EU subsidies for his business 10 years ago.

-A leaked European Commission report poured fuel on the fire by saying he was guilty of conflict of interests on further EU subsidies worth €17.5m.
+A leaked European Commission report poured fuel on the fire by saying he was guilty of conflict of interest on further EU subsidies worth €17.5m.

 But Babis denies wrongdoing and the 64-year old billionaire shows little sign of moving aside.